Recommended models

 Smaller, more cost-effective, less-capable version of GPT-5.1-Codex.

-Great for for coding and agentic tasks across domains.
+Great for coding and agentic tasks across domains.
+Succeeded by GPT-5.2.

 Version of GPT-5 tuned for long-running, agentic coding tasks.
 Succeeded by GPT-5.1-Codex.